gajus/eslint-plugin-jsdoc/README.md

 Requires returns are documented.

-<a name="eslint-plugin-jsdoc-rules-require-returns-options-7"></a>
+<a name="eslint-plugin-jsdoc-rules-require-returns-options-9"></a>
 #### Options

 - `exemptedBy` - Array of tags (e.g., `['type']`) whose presence on the document block avoids the need for a `@returns`.
+Defaults to an empty array.
 - `forceReturnsWithAsync` - By default `async` functions that do not explicitly return a value pass this rule.
-You can force all `async` functions to require return statements by setting `forceReturnsWithAsync` as true on the options object.
-This may be useful as an `async` function will always return a Promise, even if the Promise returns void.
+You can force all `async` functions to require return statements by setting `forceReturnsWithAsync` to `true` on the options object.
+This may be useful as an `async` function will always return a `Promise`, even if the `Promise` returns void.
+Defaults to `false`.

 ```js
 'jsdoc/require-jsdoc': ['error', {forceReturnsWithAsync: true}]